MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web/index.md

 2. Run the command: `npm update ibm-mfp-web-sdk`.

 ## Same-origin policy
 If web resources are hosted on a different server machine than the one that MobileFirst Server is installed on, a [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation is triggered.

-The same-origin policy is a restriction that is enforced on web browsers.
-For example, if an application is hosted on the domain **example.com**, that application is not allowed to also access context that is available on another server, or for that matter, from the MobileFirst Server.
+The same-origin-policy security model is designed to protect against potential security threats from unverified sources.
+According to this policy, a browser allows web resources (such as scripts) to interact only with resources that stem from the same origin (which is defined as a combination of URI scheme, host name, and port number).
+For more information about the same-origin policy, see The [Web Origin Concept](https://tools.ietf.org/html/rfc6454) specification, and specifically [3.
+Principles of the Same-Origin Policy](https://tools.ietf.org/html/rfc6454#section-3).

 Web apps that use the MobileFirst Web SDK must be handled in a supporting topology.
 For example, use a reverse proxy to internally redirect requests to the appropriate server while maintaining the same single origin.